andrescosta/jobico-fn/README.md

 #### `jobs`

-- **Description:** The "jobs" section is where the events are defined and how they will be validated and processed.
+- **Description:** The "jobs" section is where the jobs and events are defined and how they will be validated and processed.

   - `jobs.event`: An event definition.
   - `jobs.event.name`: Friendly name for the event.